ncent-archive/ncent.github.io/hackCent/August2018/learnCent/docs/PROGRESS.md

 ### Documentation
 - Thorough documentation of user auth
 - Started documentation of universities and requests MVPs

+### Frontend
+- Creation of auth reducers and actions
 ### Backend
 - Creation of user model w/ email, password, public_key, private_key
+- Creation of effective session for storage of user
+- Session successfully resolves user to frontend
 <a name="07202018"></a>
 ## (07/21/2018)